microsoft/powerbi-jupyter/docs/source/develop-install.rst

 =================

-To install a developer version of powerbi_widget, you will first need to clone the repository::
+To install a developer version of powerbi_client, you will first need to clone the repository::

     git clone https://github.com/Microsoft/powerbi-jupyter